Skip to main content

 1

-After your project deploys, you’ll be prompted to navigate to your HubSpot account to walk through installing and previewing your app.
+After your project builds and deploys, you’ll be prompted to navigate to your HubSpot account to walk through installing and previewing your app.

 2